oroinc/OroCRMZendeskBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the record of the Oro user that is associated with a specific Zendesk user.
+Retrieve a record of the Oro user that is associated with a specific Zendesk user.
 Related user appears when the ticket is submitted to Zendesk by an Oro user.

 #### get_relationship